 What is a financial statement audit?

-- Substantive procedures: Based on the planning and risk assessment, substantive procedures will be performed for each line item booked on the financial statements or disclosed in the notes to accounts.
+According to the planning and risk assessment, substantive procedures will be performed for each line item booked on financial statements or disclosed in the notes to accounts.

 - Cash – Review of bank statements, petty cash, count of on-hand cash, interviewing the cashier, bank confirmations, and review of bank reconciliation statement.